 - 2 1/4 cups all-purpose flour*

-- 2 cups Dixie Crystals Extra Fine Granulated Sugar
+- 2/3 cup Dixie Crystals Extra Fine Granulated Sugar

-- 1 cup (2 sticks) very soft butter
+- 1 cup (2 sticks) unsalted butter, very cold

 *Spoon & Sweep method: Use a spoon to fill measuring cup with flour until required amount is obtained.
 Scooping measuring cup directly into flour bag will firmly pack flour resulting in too much flour required for recipe.